reeshuffled/reeshuffled.github.io/_posts/2024-03-05-The-Meaning-of-Travel-by-Emily-Thomas.md

 ---
+description: How can we think more deeply about travel?
+This was the thought that inspired Emily Thomas to journey into the philosophy of travel, to explore the places where philosophy and travel intersect.
 layout: post
+links:
+  citations:
+  - id: 019883540X
+    title: 'The Meaning of Travel: Philosophers Abroad'
+    type: book
+    url: /data/books-read?item=019883540X
+  external: []
+  internal: []
+publish_datetime: '2024-03-05T16:58:06-05:00'
+slug: meaning-of-travel
+started_at: '2024-02-29 13:46:00'
 tags:
 - Books
 - '2024'
 title: The Meaning of Travel by Emily Thomas
-slug: meaning-of-travel
-description: How can we think more deeply about travel?
-This was the thought that inspired Emily Thomas to journey into the philosophy of travel, to explore the places where philosophy and travel intersect.
-started_at: '2024-02-29 13:46:00'
 type: notes
-publish_datetime: '2024-03-05T16:58:06-05:00'
-links:
-  internal: []
-  external: []
 ---

+{% include media-citation-card.html type="book" id="019883540X" %}

 * travel and philosophers to back to the european age of discovery
 * travel allows for contact with the other/the unknown which allows for reflection or gaining knowledge